saulpw/visidata/docs/api/sheets.rst

 Sheets
 ====================================

-A Sheet is a representation of some source, usually a Path.
+A Sheet is a representation of some source, usually a :ref:`Path <vd-path>`.
 A path can be opened, returning a sheet, and/or a sheet can be saved to path.

 .. autofunction:: visidata.vd.openPath